• Skip to main content

 Jsecoin - JavaScript mining software that can be embedded in websites.
 With JSEcoin, you can run the mining software directly on your browser in exchange for an ad-free browsing experience, game currencies and other incentives.

-AZORult - AZORult is a trojan that collects and removes data from the infected system.
-Once malware is installed on a system (usually delivered by an operating kit such as RIG), it can send stored passwords, local files, cryptocurrencies, and computer profile information to a remote command & control server.
+AZORult – AZORult is a trojan that collects and removes data from the infected system.
+Once the malware is installed on a system (usually delivered by an exploit kit like RIG), it can send saved passwords, local files, crypto-wallets and profile information on a remote command & control server.

-XMRig - XMRig is an open source CPU mining software used for the Monero cryptocurrency production process and was first released in May 2017.
+XMRig – XMRig is a CPU mining software source code used for the process of the Monero cryptocurrency and was first seen in circulation in May 2017.

 Trickbot - Trickbot is a variant of Dyre that appeared in October 2016.
 Since then, it has primarily targeted banking users in Australia and the United Kingdom and has recently started appearing in India, Singapore and Malaysia.